 Lord Reed is a Bencher of the Honourable Society of the Inner Temple.
-He has been the Visitor of Balliol College, Oxford University since 2011, and is a Fellow of the Royal Society of Edinburgh.
+He is the High Steward of the University of Oxford, has been the Visitor of Balliol College, University of Oxford University since 2011, and is a Fellow of the Royal Society of Edinburgh.